+Auditors Financial Investment Rating (Internal and External) Analysts Banks Agencies

+Internal Auditors:

-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies Internal Auditors: The following procedures are being done by IA to ensure its staff's independence and objectivity: The IA Division Heads check the assigned auditor's independence from the internal client, area or function to be audited through the "Division Head Review Checklist for Audit Staffing" portion of the Audit Plan.
-IA executives and staff accomplish and update, quarterly or as necessary, the Update Information and Declaration of Relatives form.
-This form indicates the employee's relative(s) in PLDT and its subsidiaries/affiliates, and is being used as references in assessing the auditor's independence.
-IA executives and staff are given copies of the IA Code of Ethics.
-IA executives and staff issue, on an annual basis, their respective signed copies of their Statement of Commitment to the Code of Ethics expressing renewal of their commitment to uphold its principles and undertake its rules of conduct.
-The Conflict of Interest P the Company's business that it deals with. transactions which are o being deemed as Conflic discouraged and must be interest transaction cann person is required to su such conflict to a desigr order to ensure the trans Secondly, the conflicted himself/herself from bei the transactional flow.
-Fin required to secure app approving authority in safeguards are put in plac Moreover, the Company limits in order to manage financial institutions. periodically based on late our counterparties' credii quality and liquidity.
-The usiness transaction with.
-The polic h are or may hav Conflict of Interes must be avoided.
-I on cannot be avoid d to submit a wr a designated appr he transparency in filicted person is om being involve flow.
-Finally, the c re approvals from ority in order t in place. mpany has establis manage and contro ons.
-These lim ns with all entities y provides that e the potential of st transactions are f such a conflict of ded, the conflicted itten disclosure of oving authority in n such transaction. required to inhibit d at any stage of onflicted person is m the designated that appropriate shed counterparty of credit risk of the its are reviewed External Auditors: The following are the Audit Committee's procedures for its evaluation of external auditor independence: The Audit Committee, at least annually, evaluates all existing relationships between the external auditor and PLDT, including audit partner relationships that might affect the external auditor's ability to act objectively.
-Such matters are discussed and clarified with the external auditor prior to appointment/re-appointment.
-The Audit Committee, at least annually, requests and evaluates: a.
-Information from the external auditor regarding its policies and procedures for maintaining independence. b.
-Confirmation in the engagement letter that the external auditor's performance of the work will not impair independence outstanding deposits with any counterparty sh exceed the assigned limit.
-In addition, the Co also limits outstanding deposits with any count to a maximum of 15% of total investible funds these measures in place, funds are well distr and no bank will have more than 15% share Company's investible funds at any time.
-With respect to the financial analysts, including from the rating agencies, they are covered be own corporate governance rules that ensur independence.
-In particular, analysts are not a to buy stocks that they cover. apitalization, asset y ensures that its nterparty shall not cion, the Company n any counterparty stible funds.
-With e well distributed, 15% share of the me. ts, including those e covered by their that ensure their
+The following procedures are being done by IA to ensure its staff's independence and objectivity:

+- The IA Division Heads check the assigned auditor's independence from the internal client, area or function to be audited through the "Division Head Review Checklist for Audit Staffing" portion of the Audit Plan. - IA executives and staff accomplish and update, quarterly or as necessary, the Update Information and Declaration of Relatives form.
+This form indicates the employee's relative(s) in PLDT and its subsidiaries/affiliates, and is being used as references in assessing the auditor's independence. - IA executives and staff are given copies of the IA Code of Ethics.
+IA executives and staff issue, on an annual basis, their respective signed copies of their Statement of Commitment to the Code of Ethics expressing renewal of their commitment to uphold its principles and undertake its rules of conduct. - Annually, the Chief Audit Executive confirms to the Audit Committee the organizational independence of IA.

+External Auditors:

+The following are the Audit Committee's procedures for its evaluation of external auditor independence:

+- The Audit Committee, at least annually, evaluates all existing relationships between the external auditor and PLDT, including audit partner relationships that might affect the external auditor's ability to act objectively.
+Such matters are discussed and clarified with the external auditor prior to appointment/re-appointment. - The Audit Committee, at least annually, requests and evaluates: - a.
+Information from the external auditor regarding its policies and procedures for maintaining independence. - b.
+Confirmation in the engagement letter that the external auditor's performance of the work will not impair independence - External auditor's required communications to the Audit Committee include a formal statement delineating all relationships between the external auditor and the Company (Statement as to Independence) as required by the prevailing applicable Independence Standards, among others.

+The Conflict of Interest Policy protects the integrity of the Company's business transactions with all entities that it deals with.
+The policy provides that transactions which are or may have the potential of being deemed as Conflict of Interest transactions are discouraged and must be avoided.
+If such a conflict of interest transaction cannot be avoided, the conflicted person is required to submit a written disclosure of such conflict to a designated approving authority in order to ensure the transparency in such transaction.
+Secondly, the conflicted person is required to inhibit himself/herself from being involved at any stage of the transactional flow.
+Finally, the conflicted person is required to secure approvals from the designated approving authority in order that appropriate safeguards are put in place.

+Moreover, the Company has established counterparty limits in order to manage and control credit risk of the financial institutions.
+These limits are reviewed periodically based on latest available financial data on our counterparties' credit ratings, capitalization, asset quality and liquidity.
+The Company ensures that its outstanding deposits with any counterparty shall not exceed the assigned limit.
+In addition, the Company also limits outstanding deposits with any counterparty to a maximum of 15% of total investible funds.
+With these measures in place, funds are well distributed, and no bank will have more than 15% share of the Company's investible funds at any time.

+With respect to the financial analysts, including those from the rating agencies, they are covered by their own corporate governance rules that ensure their independence.
+In particular, analysts are not allowed to buy stocks that they cover.